Is Proportional Representation Unconstitutional?

-In fact, proportional representation designed for Canada – whether Mixed Member Proportional, Single Transferable Vote, or a hybrid of those, is just an act of legislation.
+In fact, implementing proportional representation designed for Canada—whether Mixed Member Proportional, Single Transferable Vote, or a hybrid of those—requires just an act of legislation.

-The only model of proportional representation that is unconstitutional in Canada is one where ridings cross provincial boundaries.
+The only model of proportional representation that would be unconstitutional in Canada is one where ridings cross provincial boundaries.
 For example, implementing a nation-wide, party list system like Israel.
 Such a system is highly unsuited for Canada and nobody has ever proposed it.

 Origin of the Myth

 The preamble to our constitution reads:

 “Whereas the Provinces of Canada, Nova Scotia, and New Brunswick have expressed their Desire to be federally united into One Dominion under the Crown of the United Kingdom of Great Britain and Ireland, with a Constitution similar in Principle to that of the United Kingdom.”

 Opponents have seized on the idea that first-past-the-post, and single member ridings, are part of the UK constitution.
 They’re not.

 - In 1867, even the UK did not exclusively use first-past-the-post.
 In 1832 about 62 ridings elected two MPs.
 By 1867, four UK cities had three MPs each instead of two, elected by “limited vote” – a semi-proportional system.

 - In the 1800’s, even Canada did not exclusively use first-past-the-post.
 In 1885 Ontario copied the UK’s “limited vote” in a Toronto riding with three MPPs.

 - Sections 40 and 41 of the Constitution Act 1867 clearly empower the federal parliament to alter its own election rules.